-Insecticide inside DIY can be dangerous.
-Use a small amount of insecticide in the hard to reach cracks and crevices outside of your home.
+Insecticides inside DIY can be dangerous.
+Use a small amount of insecticide in the hard-to-reach cracks and crevices outside of your home.
 This will make sure that no bugs enter the house, and are killed immediately if they do.

 Replace the female boxelder trees with the non-seed-bearing male boxelder trees (which are useless to the boxelder bugs), or plant some other species of trees that don’t attract bugs.

 Cutting down trees is a more drastic step to be taken when the infestation gets out of hand, and the pros of cutting down trees outweigh the cons.